Atmosphere of Jupiter: Vertical structure

 Jupiter's troposphere contains a complicated cloud structure.
-The upper clouds, located in the pressure range 0.6–0.9 bar, are made of ammonia ice.
-Below these ammonia ice clouds, denser clouds made of ammonium hydrosulfide ((NH_{4})SH) or ammonium sulfide ((NH_{4})_{2}S, between 1–2 bar) and water (3–7 bar) are thought to exist.
+The upper clouds, located in the pressure range 0.6±– bar, are made of ammonia ice.
+Below these ammonia ice clouds, denser clouds made of ammonium hydrosulfide, (NH4)SH, or ammonium sulfide, (NH4)2S (between 1±– bar), and water (3±– bar) are thought to exist.
 There are no methane clouds as the temperatures are too high for it to condense.
 The water clouds form the densest layer of clouds and have the strongest influence on the dynamics of the atmosphere.
 This is a result of the higher condensation heat of water and higher water abundance as compared to the ammonia and hydrogen sulfide (oxygen is a more abundant chemical element than either nitrogen or sulfur).
-Various tropospheric (at 200–500 mbar) and stratospheric (at 10–100 mbar) haze layers reside above the main cloud layers.
-The stratospheric haze layers are made from condensed heavy polycyclic aromatic hydrocarbons or hydrazine, which are generated in the upper stratosphere (1–100 μbar) from methane under the influence of the solar ultraviolet radiation (UV).
-The methane abundance relative to molecular hydrogen in the stratosphere is about 10^{−4}, while the abundance ratio of other light hydrocarbons, like ethane and acetylene, to molecular hydrogen is about 10^{−6}.
+Various tropospheric (at 200±– mbar) and stratospheric (at 10±– mbar) haze layers reside above the main cloud layers.
+The stratospheric haze layers are made from condensed heavy polycyclic aromatic hydrocarbons or hydrazine, which are generated in the upper stratosphere (1±– μbar) from methane under the influence of the solar ultraviolet radiation (UV).
+The methane abundance relative to molecular hydrogen in the stratosphere is about ×10^-4, while the abundance ratio of other light hydrocarbons, like ethane and acetylene, to molecular hydrogen is about ×10^−6.

 Jupiter's thermosphere is located at pressures lower than 1 μbar and demonstrates such phenomena as airglow, polar aurorae and X-ray emissions.
 Within it lie layers of increased electron and ion density that form the ionosphere.
-The high temperatures prevalent in the thermosphere (800–1000 K) have not been explained yet; existing models predict a temperature no higher than about 400 K. They may be caused by absorption of high-energy solar radiation (UV or X-ray), by heating from the charged particles precipitating from the Jovian magnetosphere, or by dissipation of upward-propagating gravity waves.
+The high temperatures prevalent in the thermosphere (800±– K) could not be explained for over 50 years; models predicted a temperature no higher than about 400 K. Energy sources, including absorption of high-energy solar radiation (UV or X-ray), heating from the charged particles precipitating from the Jovian magnetosphere, friction-like Joule heating from currents in the auroral ionosphere, or dissipation of upward-propagating gravity waves, were proposed as possible solutions for this "Energy Crisis".
+Global infrared observations of the temperature structure and an updated model indicate the discrepancy is the result of auroral energy sourced from Joule heating and redistributed via ion drag.
 The thermosphere and exosphere at the poles and at low latitudes emit X-rays, which were first observed by the Einstein Observatory in 1983.
 The energetic particles coming from Jupiter's magnetosphere create bright auroral ovals, which encircle the poles.
 Unlike their terrestrial analogs, which appear only during magnetic storms, aurorae are permanent features of Jupiter's atmosphere.
-The thermosphere was the first place outside the Earth where the trihydrogen cation (H_{3}^{+}) was discovered.
-This ion emits strongly in the mid-infrared part of the spectrum, at wavelengths between 3 and 5 μm; this is the main cooling mechanism of the thermosphere.
+The thermosphere was the first place outside the Earth where the trihydrogen cation (H3+) was discovered.
+This ion emits strongly in the mid-infrared part of the spectrum, at wavelengths between 2±and μm; this is a major cooling mechanism of the thermosphere.